Property disputes and spousal maintenance

 - one of the partners has made substantial financial or non-financial contributions to their property or as homemaker or parent, and serious injustice would result to that partner if an order was not made (that is, the 2 year requirement can be waived), or

-- the de facto relationship has been registered in a State or Territory under laws for the registration of relationships (there is no provision for this sort of registration in South Australia).
+- the de facto relationship has been registered in a State or Territory under laws for the registration of relationships (there will soon be provision for this sort of registration in South Australia).

 Geographical requirements [s90SD and/or s90SK]